Yeh Jawaani Hai Deewani: India

 Yeh Jawaani Hai Deewani opened strongly with around 100% occupancy at multiplexes and in the range of 60–70% at single screens where it set the biggest opening for a Ranbir Kapoor film.
 It holds the records for the fourth biggest opening of all time and highest for a non-holiday release after collecting ₹198 million on its first day.
 The film remained strong on Saturday and grossed ₹205 million.
 It made ₹630 million on its first weekend, breaking the 3-day weekend box office record previously held by Dabangg 2 (2012).
 The film remained strong on Monday and grossed the second highest ever Monday collection of ₹128 million.
 It continued its successful run on Tuesday collecting ₹118 million and Wednesday collecting ₹105 million, which is the highest ever for any film on that day, bringing its six-day total to ₹980 million.

 Yeh Jawaani Hai Deewani grossed ₹1.06 billion in its first week, becoming the second fastest Hindi film to cross ₹1 billion behind Ek Tha Tiger (2012).
 It grossed ₹1.75 billion worldwide in the first seven days.
 The film made ₹283 million, in its second weekend, which is the second highest of all time, making its ten-day gross to ₹1.34 billion.
 It had grossed ₹450 million in its second week, bringing its total to ₹1.52 billion.
 It also had a very good third weekend gross of ₹135 million taking its 17 days total to ₹1.65 billion.
 It grossed ₹205 million in its third week making its total to ₹1.73 billion.
 Yeh Jawaani Hai Deewani grossed ₹1.76 billion after its fourth weekend.
 Yeh Jawaani Hai Deewani added ₹65.4 million taking its four-week total to ₹1.77 billion.
 Due to a huge reduction of shows from the fifth week, its lifetime total finished around ₹1.9 billion.

 Other territories

 Yeh Jawaani Hai Deewani collected around $4 million on its international opening weekend and is ranked #2 in 2013.
 The film collected $1,568,677 at the US box office, opening in at #9 position with an average of $9,743 from 161 theatres.
 It continued its successful run and netted around $7.5 million in ten days.
 Yeh Jawaani Hai Deewani grossed $8.75 million in 17 days in overseas.
 It grossed $9.50 million in 24 days in overseas.
 Yeh Jawaani Hai Deewani finished at $10.50 million approx.

-Home Media

-Yeh Jawaani Hai Deewani is available on Netflix and Amazon Prime Video.